metas-mk/100-days-of-code/r2-log.md

 ```

 - adding a key prop also eliminates the warning `'Each child in ... an array or iterator should have a unique "key" prop`
+- adding an image alt property for a11y, filled with image.description from unsplash API response